Aberdeen, Saskatchewan

 Aberdeen is a town in Saskatchewan, Canada.
 Located 18 minutes north-east of Saskatoon, it has a population of 716 people.

 History

-Aberdeen was first settled by immigrants of Russian, English, Scottish and Ukrainian descent in the 1890s to 1900s.
+Aberdeen was first settled by immigrants of Russian, English, Scottish, and Ukrainian descent in the 1890s to 1900s.
 In particular, these initial settlers included people born in Eastern or Atlantic Canada, largely of English or Scottish ancestry, along with Ukrainian immigrants (1898–1899) and Mennonites from Manitoba (1901).

 Originally named Dueck, it was organized as the hamlet of Aberdeen in 1904.
-It was named in honour of Ishbel Maria Marjoribanks Gordon, Lady Aberdeen, who was the founder of the National Council of Women of Canada.
+It was named in honour of Ishbel Hamilton-Gordon, Marchioness of Aberdeen and Temair, who founded the National Council of Women of Canada during her time as viceregal consort, 1893–1898.
 In 1904, the Canadian Northern Railway reached the town.
 By 1908, the railway had become critical for the sale of wheat, with 120 rail cars of hard wheat shipped out that year.

 Business on Main Street peaked in the early 1930s, until it was largely destroyed by fire in 1937.